FelipeNevess/FelipeNevess/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 😉👋

 .🚀 I currently study at Trybe

-.💻 JavaScript, React, ES6, Node, Jest
+.💻 JavaScript, React, ES6, Node,

 .⚡ I love playing video games and watching anime